Together-Java/ModernJava/src/files.md

 # Files

-As you are most likely aware, files are how you store information on a[^normal] computer so that it can still be there when your program is done running.
+Files are how you store information on a[^normal] computer so that it can still be there when your program is done running.

+As such, read files and writing files are tasks you will often want to do.

 [^normal]: *normal